Gichohi389/Gichohi389/README.md

 - 👋 Hi, I’m @Gichohi389
 - 👀 I’m interested in data science
-- 🌱 I’m currently learning maths and computer science
+- 🌱 I’m currently learning mathematics and Computer Science
-- 💞️ I’m looking to collaborate on learning
-- 📫 How to reach me -my email
-- 😄 Pronouns: ...
+- marygichohi389@gmail.com
-- ⚡ Fun fact: ...
+- interested in learning and exploring new things
+  I love team work

 <!---
 Gichohi389/Gichohi389 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.